richmahn/en_ta/translate/figs-go/sub-title.md

-What do I do if the word "go" or "come" is confusing in a certain sentence?
+What do I do if the word “go” or “come” is confusing in a certain sentence?